Reconstructing the Arches I: Constraining the Initial Conditions

-In Fig.~\ref{fig:simimf}, we show the distribution of fitted $\Gamma$-values and from this distribution we derive $\Gamma = -1.34 \pm 0.12$.
+In Fig.~\ref{fig:simimf}, we show the distribution of fitted $\Gamma$-values and from this distribution we derive $\Gamma = -1.35 \pm 0.11$.
 The $\Gamma$-value derived from the observations is indicated by the shaded box.
 Based on this, only a small fraction of our models (nine) are consistent with the observed MF.
 However, given the uncertainties in deriving the initial masses of stars (which depend very much on the model for the rather unknown mass loss rate) and since so far any effects from the dynamical evolution of the cluster are not taken into account, we decided to use the slope of the IMF as a free parameter and studied, how a different IMF affects the present-day MF in the dynamically evolved and mass-segregated cluster.
 We also varied the lower mass limit of the IMF to test for a possible truncation of the IMF at lower masses.